-In Compass, you can create new scorecards to measure the health of your components based on your unique requirements.
+In Compass, you can create custom scorecards to measure the health of your components based on your unique requirements.

 Creating your own scorecards enables you to:

 define company-wide standards and policies to ensure that all teams are aiming for the same standards

 define team-level standards to ensure they follow their own best practices, in addition to the company-wide standards